pikatchu/closedsource/book/0060-the_call.md

 He stood up and grabbed his jacket.

-"Tomorrow, we’re going to the Companions’ New York headquarters.
+"Tomorrow, we're going to the Companions' New York headquarters.
 We need help.
 This is serious, Leo.
 Very serious."